This guide assumes that you have setup the client as we have in the Setup instructions, and have initialized this to the

 id

-is inserted into the given array.id
+is inserted into the given array.Send the request to subscribe the user

 of the user and the id